percyperezdante/percyperezdante.github.io/source/content/Notes/Vim.md

 Type  w   until the start of the next word, EXCLUDING its first character.
 Type  wy  Copy to buffer one word next to the cursor.
+You can paste it with p Type  yw  Copy to register the word where the cursor is locate.
 You can paste it with p Type  b   until start to the PREIVOUS word
 Type  e   to the end of the current word, INCLUDING the last character.
 Type  $   to the end of the line, INCLUDING the last character.
-Type  X   uppper case X to delete the previous char
+Type  X   uppper case X to delete the previous char Type  x   lower case x to delete the char where the cursor is

 Type  2w  to move the cursor two words forward.
 Type  3e  to move the cursor to the end of the third word forward.